South Atlantic Anomaly: Intensity and effects

 The South Atlantic Anomaly is of great significance to astronomical satellites and other spacecraft that orbit the Earth at several hundred kilometers altitude; these orbits take satellites through the anomaly periodically, exposing them to several minutes of strong ionizing radiation, caused by the trapped protons in the inner Van Allen belt.

-Measurements on Space shuttle flight STS-94 have ascertained that absorbed dose rates from charged particles have extended from 112 to 175 μGy/day, with dose equivalent rates ranging from 264.3 to 413 μSv/day.
+Measurements on Space Shuttle flight STS-94 have ascertained that absorbed dose rates from charged particles have extended from 112 to 175 μGy/day, with dose equivalent rates ranging from 264.3 to 413 μSv/day.

 The International Space Station, orbiting with an inclination of 51.6°, requires extra shielding to deal with this problem.
-The Hubble Space Telescope does not take observations while passing through the SAA.
+The Hubble Space Telescope does not take observations with its sensitive UV detectors while passing through the SAA.
 Passing through the anomaly caused false alarms on Skylab Apollo Telescope Mount's solar flare sensor.
 Astronauts are also affected by this region, which is said to be the cause of peculiar "shooting stars" (phosphenes) seen in the visual field of astronauts, an effect termed cosmic ray visual phenomena.
 Passing through the South Atlantic Anomaly is thought to be the reason for the failures of the Globalstar network's satellites in 2007.

 The PAMELA experiment, while passing through the SAA, detected antiproton levels that were orders of magnitude higher than expected.
 This suggests the Van Allen belt confines antiparticles produced by the interaction of the Earth's upper atmosphere with cosmic rays.

-NASA has reported that modern laptops have crashed when Space Shuttle flights passed through the anomaly.
+NASA has reported that modern laptop computers have crashed when Space Shuttle flights passed through the anomaly.

 In October 2012, the SpaceX CRS-1 Dragon spacecraft attached to the International Space Station experienced a transient problem as it passed through the anomaly.

 The SAA is believed to have started a series of events leading to the destruction of the Hitomi, Japan's most powerful X-ray observatory.
 The anomaly transiently disabled a direction-finding mechanism, causing the satellite to rely solely on gyroscopes that were not working properly, after which it spun out of control, losing its solar panels in the process.